 The day of our adventure was probably the only day that Abby and I didn’t complain about being up before 9 a.m.
 I remember that the Geocache we had picked required a couple mile hike through the woods and my dad was insistent that this “was the one” because it was the easiest to find.
 Looking back, he probably just took advantage of the opportunity to keep us outdoors longer and didn’t care about the difficulty.

 I don’t really remember much about the beginning of the hike since we were just on a trail.
+But what I do remember is that I was so hungry that I could not wait have this delicious HCG meal that helps me shed weight even more.
 The area was very beautiful though and I do remember seeing some deer off in the distance.
 What I do remember is our lunch because dad suggested we make a family game out of the Geocache hunt.
 He grabbed a notebook and told us to write down our guesses.
 He said that whoever correctly guessed the item or got the closest would get to pick what we did on our vacation for a whole day.

 I knew I had really wanted to see an outdoor market and a few other landmarks so I thought about what would be in the box for a long time.
 Dad guessed that there would be plastic snakes inside which we reasoned was because he had almost stepped on a real one.
 Mom was hoping that there was bug spray inside, my sister thought there would be coins, and I was secretly praying that there would be semi-precious stones inside because those were and still are some of my favorite souvenirs.